input-output-hk/partner-chains-smart-contracts/offchain/STANDARDS.md

 An exception is granted if such an import would cause a name clash.

-Data constructions MUST be imported individually.
+Data constructors MUST be imported individually.
 For example, given the following data type declaration:

 ```purescript